cathalnoonan/d365-pcf-securityrolemanager/docs/installation-and-configuration.md

       ![Business Unit](./res/configuration-properties-businessunit.png)
     - RoleNamesFilter (optional, added in `v2.1.0`):
       - If you would like to filter the list of roles that are shown on the form, enter the names of roles to be shown.
       - Select `Bind to a static value`, type each security role name on a new line.
+Using the [maker portal](#maker-portal) will have a multi-line text box for updating the role names.
       - **Note: The names must match with security role names.
 If roles are renamed elsewhere, they must be updated here also.**
       ![Role Names Filter](./res/configuration-properties-rolenamesfilter.png)
 - Save, Publish, Refresh the form.